Ram Naresh Rawat

 Ram Naresh Rawat (7 May 1962 – 4 September 2022) was an Indian politician and a member of 17th Legislative Assembly, Uttar Pradesh of India.
 He represented the ‘Bachhrawan’ constituency in Rae Bareli district of Uttar Pradesh.

 Political career

 Ram Naresh Rawat contested Uttar Pradesh Assembly Election as Bharatiya Janata Party candidate and defeated his close contestant Shahab Sharan from Indian National Congress with a margin of 22,309 votes.
+He was born in the year 1962 to Ram Autar Rawat in a Schedule Caste family belonging to Pasi community.